- Which is Best – Business Broker, M&A Advisor, or an Investment Banker? - October 2, 2023

 - How To Find A Business On Sale - August 16, 2023

 - Why Business Buyers Won’t Buy Your Business - June 26, 2023

 Speaker: Holly A. Magister, CPA and Certified Financial Planner®

-This webinar is intended to help the participant who either owns a business or advises business owners in the lower-middle market — those with gross revenue between $5MM and $50MM and is especially helpful if you want to know how to sell your business to a competitor, especially when an unsolicited offer to buy is made.
+This post is intended to help those who either own a business or advise business owners in the lower-middle market — defined as a business with gross revenue between $5MM and $50MM — and is especially helpful if you want to know how to sell your business to a competitor when an unsolicited offer to buy is made.

 Businesses in the lower-middle-market are prime targets for competitors, private equity firms and other types of investors.
 These prospective buyers are actively searching for businesses with good cash flow and/or those which present growth opportunities so they may improve their company or investment portfolio ROI.
 Many business owners find themselves unprepared as unsolicited offers of acquisition interrupt their otherwise normal business day.